GitTimeraider/nextcloud-cronjob/README.md

-# For of Nextcloud Cron Job Docker Container
+# Fork of Nextcloud Cron Job Docker Container

 > [!WARNING]
 > **This repository is archived and no longer maintained.** No new features, bug fixes, or security updates will be provided.
 Use at your own risk.
 Feel free to fork this project if you wish to continue development.